-2.6 Adding multiple fan/gauge pairs
+2.5 Adding multiple fan/gauge pairs

 If you have a non-expired demo or Pro license, you will be able to add more than one fan/gauge pair, and enter or collect data for both.
-Once data has been added to the test, you cannot add fans.
+If data has been captured for the test, fans cannot be added.